jonhattan/puppet-drush/README.md

 ## Drush

-Installs one or more versions of [Drush](http://www.drush.org/) system-wide.
+Installs several versions of [Drush](http://www.drush.org/) system-wide.
 It is installed to `/opt/drush/DRUSH_VERSION/` and a symlink to each executable file is placed in `/usr/local/bin/`.